sipsorcery/mediafoundationsamples/README.md

  - MFMP4ToYUVWithMFT - Reads H264 encoded video frames from an mp4 file and decodes them to a YUV pixel format and dumps them to an output file.

+ - MFMP4ToYUVWithoutMFT - Same as the previouse (MFMP4ToYUVWithMFT) sample but WITHOUT having to wire up teh H264 decoder.
+Reads H264 encoded video frames from an mp4 file and decodes them to a YUV pixel format and dumps them to an output file.

  - MFCaptureRawFramesToFile - Captures 100 samples from default webcam to file.

  - MFWebCamToFile - Captures 100 samples from default webcam to an mp4 file.